miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/data-layer/orm/template.md

 If you're using Ember Data, Mirage's ORM will automatically register your Ember Data models for you at run time, so you don't have to duplicate your domain information in two places.

-With the `Movie` model registered, we can update our route handler to respond with a Mirage model instance:
+With the `Movie` model defined, we can update our route handler to use the ORM to respond with a Mirage model instance:

 ```js
 this.get('/movies/:id', (schema, request) => {